-Kerstin was born in 1992 at Whiteman AFB outside of Knob Knoster, Missouri.
-Growing up a military child, she traveled around the world until her parents settled along the beautiful Emerald Coast in Niceville, FL.
-As an adult her lifestyle is similarly nomadic, and her global experiences influence her everyday.
-To date she has lived in two continents, two countries, six states, and one U.S. territory.
+Kerstin Glaess was born on Whiteman AFB outside of Knob Knoster, Missouri during an early October snowstorm.
+Growing up a military child, she traveled around the world in her youth until her parents settled along the beautiful Emerald Coast in Niceville, FL.
+Her lifestyle is still similarly nomadic, and her global experiences influence her art practice.
+Her wanderlust has urged her onwards to globe trot and experience over 30 US states and 12 countries. .

-Kerstin's life has centered around creativity starting from a young age - some of her earliest memories are drawing 'tea-party' portraits in composition journals.
+Kerstin's life centered around creativity starting from a young age; her earliest memories are drawing tea-party stuffed animal portraits in composition notebooks.
 Her mother taught her to draw, sew, and paint, and encouraged her to ferociously explore the arts.
-Kerstin experimented with different mediums in her formative years including pottery, watercolor, color pencil, acrylic, embroidery, and oil.
+In her free time, Kerstin experimented with different mediums in her formative years including pottery, sculpture, watercolor, color pencil, acrylic, embroidery, claymation videography, and ink.

 From 2007-2008 Kerstin studied oil painting using Old Masters Techniques in Destin, Florida.
 After a four year hiatus, Kerstin revisited oil painting using it as a self-care creative outlet during her undergraduate years.
 On the weekends, she painted pet portraits, florals, and Kappa Alpha Theta Fraternity themed works.
 While pursuing her Masters degree, Kerstin furthered her oil painting portfolio by developing a style using palette knives pulling inspiration from alla prima impressionists.
 Her contemporary compositions feature abstractions of nature, animals, architecture, and slice of life moments.
 She has a Bachelor of Arts from the University of Mississippi, and a Master of Fine Arts from City University New York - Brooklyn College .